Dein Weg ins Ausland

 Students with chronic illness or disability and Students travelling with children, who have been accepted for Erasmus+ Traineeships or Erasmus+ Short-Term Mobilities abroad, are eligible to apply for a monthly top-up.

-The Fewer Opportunities Top-up of 250 EUR per month is granted in addition to the individual grant (see Grant Rates for Erasmus+ Studies, Erasmus+ Traineeships, Erasmus+ Short-Term Mobilities).
+The Top-up for Equal Opportunities and Inclusion of 250 EUR per month is granted in addition to the regular Erasmus+ grant.

 Students with chronic illness or disability as well as Students travelling with children are eligible to apply for funding of real costs instead.